mizma/ergoSHIFT/hardware-rev2/README.md

 * Assembly Side: Top Side
 * PCBA Qty: Choose
 * Tooling holes: Added by Customer
-* Confirm Parts Placement: No (Can be Yes if you wish)
+* Confirm Parts Placement: Yes (This will make sure JLC will check if the parts are aligned and stop if they see any annomalies)

 For Advanced Options, Keep as default.